saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ## 22. Blocking-Statement GLS Experiment

-This experiment demonstrates how improper blocking assignments in sequential logic can contribute to a synthesis-simulation mismatch.
+This experiment demonstrates how an unsuitable blocking-assignment style in sequential logic can contribute to synthesis-simulation differences.

 ### RTL Simulation